Skip to content

 unzip x.x apt install unzip

-helm v3.x.x curl https://raw.githubusercontent.com/helm/helm/main/scripts/get-helm-3 | bash
+helm v3.x.x curl https://raw.githubusercontent.com/helm/helm/main/scripts/get-helm-3 \| bash

-kubectl Supported by your k8s cluster -
+kubectl Supported by cluster Ensure compatible version is used

 docker v20.xx apt install docker.io